albysmith/XR-Data-Dependency/README.md

 #### Teladi Docks
     Teladi XL have invisible placeholder docks.
 We have a cool plan for them but wanted to get the ships out faster.
 #### Some ships are Temporarily Disabled
-    Miners, Builders, Resuppliers, and a few unsuitable for player control ships are disabled.
+   Builders and a few ships unsuitable for player control ships are disabled.
 They will be enabled shortly.
 #### Some Cockpits/Bridges are Buried
     Yeah, it is hard to check them all ourselves.
 Make an issue on github or nexusmods if you find one!

 ## Contribute to The Project
-If you want provide your own vision for balance, add a ship or ship variant, change some art assets to improve immersion, reallocate ships among the factions, or really anything else, we welcome it!
-See the contribution guide [here](https://github.com/albysmith/XReborn-Ships/wiki/Contribution-Guide)
+If you want provide your own vision for balance, add a ship or ship variant, change some art assets to improve immersion, reallocate ships among the factions, or really anything else, see the contribution guide [here](https://github.com/albysmith/XReborn-Ships/wiki/Contribution-Guide)
 <!-- #### Kit-bashing
     Having the XR assets neatly packages for you and a large body of examples allows for some very easy ship creation.
 If you create a kit-bash we would love to include it!
 #### Art Changes